srid/discourse-docker/README.md

 [Discourse](http://discourse.org/) is a re-imagined online forum software.
 Installing Discourse can be quite an involved process.
-We use [Docker](http://www.docker.io/), an exciting new container management tool, to greatly ease the setup process.
+We use [Docker](http://www.docker.io/), an exciting new container management tool, to greatly ease its install process.

 Usage
 -----